 “Lead preschool teacher with proven expertise in classroom management, individualized lesson plans, and offering one-on-one support.
 Strong background in early childhood development that fully utilizes a strategy of fostering a child’s physical, social, and intellectual development.”

 When creating your bullet list of teaching competencies, include educational buzzwords that highlight your teaching abilities.
 Incorporating the right keywords are critical to getting past the applicant tracking systems.

-Make sure to include the most relevant keywords and those that are present on the job posting.
+Include the most current and relevant keywords and those contained in the job posting.
 Do not make your list too lengthy; keep it to about 10-12 points or keywords.